marklawlor/react-undraw/README.md

 npm run build
 ```

-To refresh the generated components:

-- Update `./scripts/illustrations.json` with any new illustrations.
-- Run `npm run refresh` (from root) to generate files.
+To get the latest illustrations and generate all files, run `npm run refresh`.